Your First Game¶

 Play the scene again and check that the animations are correct in each

 of the directions.
-When you’re sure that movement is working correctly,
+When you’re sure the movement is working correctly,

 add this line to